The Quick Guide to Social Media Photo Sizes in 2022

 People form their first impressions in about 17 milliseconds.
 Social media cover photos are the first thing your social media visitor sees and the first impression they will form about your brand.

-Every social channel has specific size requirements for cover photos, profile photos, and image posts and it is important that you are aware of the sizing and any space restrictions so that your cover photo looks great on each channel and on each device.
-Your pictures should not only look good, but also form a cohesive message that aligns with your brand and marketing strategy.
+Every social channel has specific size requirements for cover photos, profile photos, and image posts, and it is important that you are aware of the sizing and any space restrictions so that your cover photo looks great on each channel and on each device.
+Your pictures should not only look good, but also establish a cohesive message that aligns with your brand and marketing strategy.

 - Facebook profile photo size: 180 x 180px*